Post-detection inference for sequential changepoint localization: Experiments

 \begin{remark} In Settings I, II, and III, both of our proposed methods --- universal (\Cref{sec:general}) and adaptive (\Cref{sec:parametric}) --- are applicable.
-For nonparametric settings (IV, V, and VI), the only valid method currently known is the universal method.
-Prior works are valid (asymptotically) only for Setting I. As shown in \Cref{tab:simple} for known pre- and post-change distributions (Setting I), the adaptive method consistently outperforms the universal method, which tends to be conservative.
-Also, our adaptive method is the only method we know that remains valid under dependence (see experimental results in Supplement H.1).
-However, for the composite settings (II and III), the universal method outperforms the adaptive method.
+For nonparametric settings (IV and V), the only valid method currently known is the universal method.
+Prior works are valid (asymptotically) only for Setting I. As shown in \Cref{tab:simple} for known pre-distributions (Settings I and II), the adaptive method consistently outperforms the universal method, which tends to be conservative.
+Also, our adaptive method is the only method we know that remains valid under dependence (see experimental results in Supplementary Section G.2).
+However, for setting III, the universal and adaptive methods perform similarly.
 Moreover, the universal method is also significantly more efficient --- it runs in $O(T^2)$ time (assuming $M_t$ can be computed in $O(T)$ time), while the adaptive method incurs a higher computational cost of $O(T^3 B)$ (assuming $\mathcal{A}$ runs in $O(T)$ time and $M_t$ can be computed in $O(T)$ time).
-See Supplement Sections E, F, and H for further experiments, involving confidence intervals for pre- and post-change parameters, detection procedures with bounded PFA, settings with dependent data, etc. \end{remark}
+See Supplement Sections E, F, and G for further experiments, involving confidence intervals for pre- and post-change parameters, settings with dependent data, settings with detection algorithms controlling PFA, etc. \end{remark}